Valery Voronov: Crimes

-The first recorded attack occurred on August 6, 2000, outside the local disco's toilet stalls, when a 42-year-old woman was beaten up with an iron rod and dragged to the nearby bushes, where her attacker attempted to rape her, but was thwarted by passers-by.
-Despite the attack happening near the House of Culture, this beating was more or less ignored, as such behavior was considered fairly normal due to the abundance of drunk youths frequenting the discos.
+The first recorded attack occurred on 6 August 2000, outside the local disco's toilet stalls, when a 42-year-old woman was beaten up with an iron rod and dragged to the nearby bushes, where her attacker attempted to rape her, but was thwarted by passers-by.
+Despite the attack happening near the House of Culture, this beating was more or less ignored, as such behaviour was considered fairly normal due to the abundance of drunk youths frequenting the discos.
 While guards were hired, the matter was taken in an irresponsible manner, with the owners refusing to close the establishment for fear it would damage their business.

 Two years later, a couple was attacked in a similar manner outside the disco, both of them receiving injuries on the head.
-On April 14, 2004, a 18-year-old girl was returning home in the early morning after staying at the disco, walking along a bridge overseeing the Tigoda River when she was suddenly attacked and dragged off to some nearby bushes.
+On 14 April 2004, an 18-year-old girl was returning home in the early morning after staying at the disco, walking along a bridge overseeing the Tigoda River when she was suddenly attacked and dragged off to some nearby bushes.
 There, her assailant tore off her clothes and raped her, but again, failed to kill his victim.

-The frequency of these attacks led to rumors being spread about a lunatic operating in the area, attacking victims who entered into the toilet stalls outside near the House of Culture, a relatively isolated area with no lighting and an abundance of bushes and trees obscuring the view.
+The frequency of these attacks led to rumours being spread about a lunatic operating in the area, attacking victims who entered the toilet stalls outside near the House of Culture, a relatively isolated area with no lighting and an abundance of bushes and trees obscuring the view.
 In April 2005, the city was shaken by the discovery of two heavily bruised girls in the nearby football stadium.
 Both had been beaten extensively with a cane.
 While one of the girls survived the ordeal, the other, who had had her clothes torn to shreds and was likely raped beforehand, succumbed to her injuries.
-After that, the attacks ceased for about a year, until April 1, 2006, when a 21-year-old woman's naked body was found near the toilet stalls.
+After that, the attacks ceased for about a year, until 1 April 2006, when a 21-year-old woman's naked body was found near the toilet stalls.
 Like the previous victims, she had been raped and tortured, but this time it appeared had apparently used a glass bottle to kill the victim.

-The final murder occurred on August 12, 2007, when 17-year-old Yulia Billevich was struck on the head with an iron bar near the stalls after exiting the disco.
+The final murder occurred on 12 August 2007, when 17-year-old Yulia Billevich was struck on the head with an iron bar near the stalls after exiting the disco.
 She had her jaw broken and suffered extensive injuries to her head, resulting in her dying in the hospital's intensive care unit.